Juubes/sandwich-factory/README.md

 starts all the services and opens up ports `3000` and `8001` for the web server and the API gateway.

+# TODO:

+- RabbitMQ integration
+- Login/register page
+- APIs for
+  - /order
+  - /sandwich
+- Sandwich-making service

 # Front-end

-The front-end architecture is made the following:

 - **React** for the framework
-- **NextJS** for compiling and optimisation
+- **NextJS** for compiling and optimization
 - **Tailwind** for styling

 # Architecture and services

 ## Static file serving

 The website is hosted on port 3000 on **NGINX** in a container.
+Please use a CDN for a real project 😩

 ## API gateway